-We all want what’s best for our dog and one of the most important things I believe, is ensure our dogs are eating a heathy diet.
-Just walking down the pet food isle can be an overwhelming experience.
-Do we feed them dry, wet, a mix of the two, organic, raw, do we buy the most expensive or is it o.k to buy on the lower end, the list goes on.
+In my opinion, one of the most important things we can do for our dogs is to ensure they are eating a heathy, well balanced diet specific to them and their individual needs.
+But saying that, just taking a walk down the pet food isle can be an overwhelming experience.
+Do we feed them dry, wet, a mix of the two, organic, raw, do we buy the most expensive or is it o.k to buy on the lower end/cheapest dog food, the list goes on.

 Over the years, I have been through a range of different foods with my dogs.
 At one point, I even fed my elder Golden Retriever homemade food when she was no longer interested in eating.
 Making your own dog food comes with its own set of challenges.
 It’s not as easy as giving them whatever you have in the fridge, our dogs must be given proper portions of different food categories including supplements, and this takes time and an understanding of proper dog nutrition.

 When my pug Edie came home with me as a puppy she was already on a diet of Royal Canin Pug puppy food.
 Edie was thriving and doing well, so I continued her on this brand of food.

 “I Will Not Let My Pug Become Overweight”

 How can I say this politely, it’s a well known fact that pugs easily gain weight and become “pudgy”!
 I have yet to meet a pug that is not food motivated or would say no to an extra treat.
 I swore “I would not allow my pug to become overweight.”